-Writing for the web is something of an enigma.
-Generally speaking, well-written online content has two important characteristics: clarity and conciseness.
-Website visitors want straightforward copy with an intuitive structure to help them reach an end goal or accomplish a task, like learning about a degree program or making a gift to Michigan Tech.
+Effective online content has two important characteristics: clarity and conciseness.
+Website visitors want straightforward copy with an intuitive structure to help them reach an end goal or accomplish a task, like learning about a degree program, or making a gift to Michigan Tech.

 In theory, it should be uncomplicated to produce such copy.
-The reality: writing content is rarely a simple task.
+The reality: writing web content is rarely a simple task.
 Web content needs to be accessible to anyone who happens to land on your web page.
-On the other hand, it is crucial to understand and speak to your key audiences:
+On the other hand, it is crucial to understand and speak to our key audiences:

 Web writing is complicated by two factors: your audience's time constraints and the ubiquitous competition your website faces.
-You must capture your readers' attention within 3–5 seconds or risk losing them forever in a single click of the mouse.
-As a web content author, you must have a grasp on how people read web pages.
+You must capture your readers' attention within 3–5 seconds or risk losing them forever in a single click or tap.
+As a web-content writer, you must have a grasp on how people read web pages.

 In short, there are high expectations for web content.
 Online content should be:

 - easily understood by a variety of audiences

 The good news: the web and writing teams from UMC are here to help you make your website users happy and keep them coming back again and again.
-As we assist in launching new sites, we keep the following tips in mind during content development.
+As we assist in launching new external reputation and recruitment sites, we keep the following tips in mind during content development.
 As you create your own websites or continue to maintain your existing content—or create new content—we hope the same tips can help you, too.